MaximilianSchleper/tsm/userstories.md

         - Tasks are distributed over the specified timespan (e.g., a target with "1 per day" frequency over 4 weeks would ideally get ~28 imaging opportunities, adjusted based on the 50 total task limit and other constraints).

 5.  **MVP Simulation Visualization & Control**
-    - As a user, I can view satellite orbits as polylines and their current positions as distinct points, animated on the Cesium globe, with positions calculated using satellite.js for circular LEO orbit propagation.
+    - ✅ As a user, I can view satellite orbits as polylines and their current positions as distinct points, animated on the Cesium globe, with positions calculated using satellite.js for circular LEO orbit propagation.
+(Achieved for a single test satellite)
-    - As a user, I can see defined targets clearly marked and labeled on the Cesium globe.
+    - ⏳ As a user, I can see defined targets clearly marked and labeled on the Cesium globe.
     - As a user, I can view scheduled imaging tasks in a list format (e.g., displaying "Satellite Alpha: Imaging Tokyo at 2025-05-22 14:30 UTC, Slew Angle: 5°") within its designated UI panel.
     - As a user, I can observe imaging events visually on the Cesium globe, such as a temporary line connecting the satellite to the target or a flash effect on the target when its imaging task is active within the simulation.
     - As a user, I can control the simulation's playback speed (e.g., play, pause, faster, slower) using Cesium's built-in clock and timeline controls for a dynamic, LeoLabs-like experience.